rktayal/custom_object_detection_train/README.md

     name: 'person'
 }
 ```
-Place the file under `annotations` directory
+Place the file under `annotations` directory.
+(Already present in the repo.)

 ### Configuring the Training Pipeline
-For this purpose of tutorial, we will essentially be performing transfer learning using `ssd_mobilenet_v2_coco` as the base model.
+For this demo, we will essentially be performing transfer learning using `ssd_mobilenet_v2_coco` as the base model.
 You can also choose other models listed in [Tensorflow's detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
 We will be needing the configuration file as well as the latest pre-trained NN for the model we wish to use.
 Both can be downloaded by simply
 clicking on the name of the desired model in the table found in [TensorFlow's detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models-coco-models)
 Clicking on the name of your model should initiate a download for a `*.tar.gz` file.
-Once downloaded, extract the contents into `pre-trained-model` using any decompression tool (WinZip, 7Zip)
+Once downloaded, extract the contents into `pre-trained-model` using any decompression tool (WinZip, 7Zip) (Ignore if already done.)
 Now that we have downloaded and extracted, let's make changes to `*.config` file

+`new_pipeline.config` file under `training` directory has the following changes:
 ```
 Line No. 3 num_classes: 90 needs to be changed as per your classes.
 In this case num_classes: 1